-If you set up lots of rock pools (hoops or spots you have put out around the room - with a number written on a piece of paper in the middle).
-Challenge the children to walk round the beach discovering the rock pools (carrying their ball in their hands or rolling it as they have learnt to do in previous weeks) and then attempt to bounce the ball the same number of times, as the number written in the middle of the hoop/spot.
+Activity 2: Rock pool adventure.
+At the Seaside there are lots of lovely rock pools (hoops or spots you have put out around the room - with a number written on a piece of paper in the middle).
+Challenge the children to walk round the beach discovering the rock pools (carrying their ball in their hands or rolling it as they have learnt to do in previous weeks), and then trying to bounce the ball the number of times of the number written in the middle of the hoop/spot when they come to it.
 Praise children for good technique against the success criteria.
 If children happen to be waiting their turn to bounce in the rock pool encourage them to observe each other's technique and give each feedback/reflect on what they are doing related to the success criteria.
 Help them by modelling these observations.
-"Look how \\\\\\ is pushing the ball down with their palm and catching it back up carefully.
+"Look how is pushing the ball down with their palm and catching it back up carefully.